6 Application Security Best Practices

 Every day that an application is anything less than ‘fully secure’ is a day for a potential data breach.
 Consumer data, sensitive business information, monetary transactions, and business reputation; everything is at stake.

-Thanks to the enthusiastic media coverage on data breaches in 2016, business owners understand the risks and are prepared to take actions this year.
+Thanks to the enthusiastic media coverage on data breaches in 2016, business owners understand the risks and are prepared to take action this year.
 But, where should they start?
-Should they focus on finding security vulnerabilities in existing applications or invest in web application security best practices for Software Development Life Cycle (SDLC)?
+Should they focus on finding security vulnerabilities in existing applications or invest in application security best practices for Software Development Life Cycle (SDLC)?